mlochbaum/BQN/implementation/primitive/arithmetic.md

 The dyadic arithmetic functions are `+-×÷⋆√⌊⌈|¬∧∨<>≠=≤≥`.
 There are also monadic arithmetic functions, but they're mostly easy to optimize.

+## Negative zero

+IEEE defines the float value -0.
+But to make sure integer-valued floats can be consistently optimized as integers, it's best to treat it identically to 0 (this is much easier than trying to not produce -0s, as a negative number times 0 is -0).
+To convert a number to 0 if it's -0, just add 0.
+This needs to be done in `÷` for `𝕩`, in `⋆` for `𝕨`, and in `√` for both arguments if it's defined separately.
+Also in `•math.Atan2` for both arguments if defined.

 ## Boolean functions

 Many arithmetic functions give boolean results when both arguments are boolean.
 Because there are only 16 possible functions like this, they overlap a lot.
 Here's a categorization: